A Guide to Planning Your Perfect Malta Vacation

 - Ftira: A traditional Maltese sandwich made with fresh bread and various fillings.

-- Seafood: Fresh fish, octopus, and shellfish are staples in Maltese cuisine.
+- Seafood: Fresh fish, octopus, and shellfish are staples of Maltese cuisine.

 - Kinnie: A local soft drink with a bittersweet orange flavor.